Net Zero Ready Home a first for Kemp and Burnaby

 High performance wall system shortens construction timeline

-The first floor walls were up on our Burnaby custom home - and all within a day!
-The second storey walls of this home were installed in another full day.
+The first floor walls were up on this Burnaby custom home - and all within a day!
+The second storey walls were installed in another full day.
 With the main floor and second floor in place, the roof trusses were delivered to the site and installed over the remainder of the week.
 A 30 degree angle at the middle of the home, meant that the trusses and floor system were more complex than that of a standard home.

-Using this high performance wall system installed in such a short timeline gives us an incredible jump on getting to rough-ins and keeping the interior of the home dry.
+Using this high performance wall system installed in such a short timeline gave us an incredible jump on getting to rough-ins and keeping the interior of the home dry.

 This phase is definitely the non-sexy stuff but of the utmost importance to keep the home warm or cool, keep the lights on and water flowing in the home.
-Wiring for smart home technology also happens during this part of the project and prior to the drywall being installed.
+Wiring for smart home technology by Premier Automation also happened during this part of the project, prior to the drywall being installed.

 Heating and Ducting Installation

-One photo below shows part of the freshly “ducted” cold air return system in the Net Zero Ready custom home.
-The metal ducts prevent build-up of dust and dirt, which means the homeowner and her family will be breathing clean, healthy air for a long time to come!
+On a freshly “ducted” cold air return system in the Net Zero Ready custom home, the metal ducts prevent build-up of dust and dirt - which means the homeowner and her family will be breathing clean, healthy air for a long time to come.

 This part of the work is when it all comes together starting with drywall, trim, painting, installing indoor fixtures for lighting and plumbing.